friol/xpld-runtime/README.md

 shr rx,ry | shift register rx by ry bits | 0xa1
 div rx,immediate | divide rx by immediate value | 0xb0

-XPLD binaries (even the machine's kernal) are created with an assembler, which you can find in this other project, along with some examples.
+XPLD binaries (even the machine's kernal) are created with an assembler, which you can find in [this project](/https://github.com/friol/xpld-assembler), along with some examples.

 ## Memory map